Nurses rally in El Paso for safer staffing, nurse-to-patient ratio standards - NewsBreak

 EL PASO, Texas (KFOX14/CBS4) — A 12-in main break was repaired Thursday in west El Paso.
 According to the El Paso Water outage map, about 50 customers were without water for most of the morning.
 The water main break was reported in the N. Mesa and Mesa Hills area.

-El Paso City Council passes resolution that would safeguard pregnant peoples rights
+El Paso City Council considers resolution that would safeguard pregnant peoples rights

-EL PASO, Texas (CBS4) — It's been over a year since the Supreme Court overturned the landmark ruling, Roe V Wade, and the El Paso City council is looking at ways to support those who are pregnant.
-Tuesday morning, council members discussed and passed a resolution 7-1 that would...
+EL PASO, Texas (KFOX14) — It's been over a year since the Supreme Court overturned the landmark ruling, Roe V Wade, and the El Paso City council is looking at ways to support those who are pregnant.
+Tuesday morning, council members will discuss and consider a resolution that would...

 TTUHSC hosts health science workshops for over 500 middle school students